 Tsukiji is more than a market; it is a national shrine to what one of its wholesalers describes defiantly … as the ‘inexhaustible sea’.
-It is a place where national obsession is indulged and foreigners visit to be amazed.
+It is a place where national obsession is indulged and foreigners visit to be amazed … They say that if it swims in the sea, it will end up here in Tsukiji.

 Since the early 2000s there had been talk of relocating the fish market at Tsukiji to a new site, with many prominent Tokyo politicians backing the move.
-This eventually happened in October 2018 when the inner market at Tsukiji (which housed the auctions and commercial wholesalers) closed and was moved to a new purpose built site one and a half miles away at Toyosu.
-The move was controversial due to the high cost and the long history of Tsukiji.
-The outer market, however, remains open and trading in its original location.
+This eventually happened in October 2018 when the inner market at Tsukiji (which housed the auctions and commercial wholesalers) closed and was moved to a new purpose-built site one and a half miles away at Toyosu.
+The move was controversial due to the high cost and the long history of Tsukiji, although the outer market remains open and trading in its original location [at the time of writing in May 2019].

 Origin of the Market